 Cancel Subscriptions and Memberships

 Another helpful way to handle your finances during the pandemic is cancelling any monthly subscriptions that you’re not currently using.
 For example, you could cancel your gym membership, since you won’t be able to use it due to social distancing rules and closures.

 Also, if you have any annual passes (e.g. to Disney World) you might want to contact the provider and inquire into how they are dealing with the pandemic and whether your pass will be extended.

 As mentioned above, you might find that you’re tempted to buy more items online.
 But do you really need these things?
 If they aren’t essentials, think about putting them aside for a later date, when finances might be less of an issue.

-When it comes to grocery shopping, you might want to swap out the branded products that you usually buy for cheaper, own brands.
-It’s amazing the amount you can save by doing this – plus, usually, the own-brand products are just as good, despite being half the price!
+When it comes to grocery shopping, you might want to swap out the branded products that you usually buy for cheaper, generic brands.
+It’s amazing the amount you can save by doing this – plus, usually, the generic brand products are just as good, despite being half the price!

 Create a Savings Account

 If you don’t already have an emergency cash fund, then now is the time to do so.
 If you’re still working and can save some money each month, then creating a savings account is a sensible thing to do.